 - Mindfulness: Also called “Vipassana”, is the most popular form of meditation in the western world and originates from a Buddhist tradition.
 As you become aware of your breathing, you let your thoughts and emotions run, being aware of each thought and emotion without judging or focusing on it.

 - Transcendental Meditation: Comes from Hinduism.
 You sit with your back straight while repeating a mantra or sacred word.
-At more advance levels, you focus on changing your breathing to change your state of being.
+At more advanced levels, you focus on changing your breathing to change your state of being.

 - Kundalini: You focus on the chakras as you concentrate on your breathing.
 While meditating, you start at the root chakra and focus on the energy while working your way upward to the crown chakra.

-- Qi Gong: (pronounced CHEE-gung) A form of Taoist mediation has you focus your attention on your breathing while you envision circulating energy in and around your body and spirit.
+- Qi Gong: (pronounced CHEE-gung) A form of Taoist meditation has you focus your attention on your breathing while you envision circulating energy in and around your body and spirit.
 It combines relaxation, physical movement and breathing exercises to restore balance.

 - Guided Visualization: Involves concentrating on an image or imaginary environment and many times is done while listening to a recording.
 Some recordings provide a method that you can use to meditate with or without the recording.

-- Heart Rhythm Meditation: As you breathe full, deep, rhythmic breaths, you focus on different areas of your body to feel your heart beat in that location.
+- Heart Rhythm Meditation: As you breathe full, deep, rhythmic breaths, you focus on different areas of your body to feel your heartbeat in that location.

 You may also enjoy moving forms of meditation such as Tai Chi, Yoga and walking meditation where you focus your mind on a sound, movement, object or single thought.